john-cd/rust_howto/src/categories/concurrency/message_passing.md

 [![flume-github][c-flume-github-badge]][c-flume-github]
 [![flume-lib.rs][c-flume-lib.rs-badge]][c-flume-lib.rs]

-Smaller and simpler than `crossbeam-channel` and almost as fast.
+The `flume` crate is a library that provides multiple-producer, multiple-consumer (MPMC) channels.
+It is similar to the `std::sync::mpsc` module, but with additional features and improved performance.
+It is smaller and simpler than `crossbeam-channel` and almost as fast.

 ```rust,editable
 {{#include ../../../crates/ex/categories/c/tests/concurrency/flume.rs:example}}